cpeditor/cpeditor/doc/MANUAL.md

 ## Preferences

+### Save files faster

+If this option is checked, [QSaveFile](https://doc.qt.io/qt-5/qsavefile.html) will be used in some situations, otherwise [QFile](https://doc.qt.io/qt-5/qfile.html) will always be used.

+Enable this will make saving files faster, but if error happens when writing to files, both the old file and the new one may lose.
+Note that the old file won't lose when the editor doesn't have permission to the file.

 ### Runtime Arguments

 This is the arguments passed to your programs in the command line when running them.
 You usually don't need to set them.